 The Council has schools in the following categories: community schools, foundation schools, voluntary controlled schools, voluntary aided schools and academies.
 All locally maintained schools (i.e. community foundation, voluntary controlled, community special and foundation special schools) are treated on Balance Sheet based on the risks and rewards the council is deemed to have.
 This is under constant review and is updated in line with guidance from CIPFA.
-This means that the Council recognises the Property, Plant and Community community Equipment of and special schools, foundation schools and voluntary controlled schools in the financial statements:
+This means that the Council recognises the Property, Plant and Equipment of Community and community special schools, foundation schools and voluntary controlled schools in the financial statements: